kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/02-where-is-my-money/articles/06-what-s-a-banking-partner-reference-number/content.md

+# Where is my money?
-# What's a banking partner reference number?
+## What's a banking partner reference number?
 For every transfer you send with Wise, we give you a transfer number, which you can use if you need to get in touch with us.

 For some transfers, we’ll also give you a banking partner reference number.
 It’s called this because we send out your money through local banking partners in each country.